 Crucially, narrowly voluntarist freedom includes the “freedom” to choose evil as a pure manifestation of freedom.
 However, freedom (as choice) can just as easily refer to choices among goods, even if the idea of a choice between good and evil obscures this crucial point.
 Freedom as mere choice, as I use it here, means that freedom lets us choose all kinds of things: good things, bad things, neutral or indifferent things.
 Still, even this simple point is often confusing for some people.
 The arguments around freedom so routinely presume that choice is only the capacity to choose between good and evil that it causes us to miss what is more routinely meant by choice: the capacity to choose among goods, especially understood as particular manifestations of the Good.

 Freedom as Power / Capacity

 Another concept that people sometimes hope can hold “freedom” is freedom as the capacity to act.
 Freedom as power.
-This is quite close to Amartya Sen’s capacities approach to freedom from Development as Freedom, if we read Sen uncharitably.
+This is quite close to Amartya Sen’s capacities approach to freedom from Development as Freedom, if we read Sen a bit uncharitably.
 As a historical matter, note that capacity and capacity for good are traditionally conflated in the classical concept of “virtue”, but here we will disambiguate them in the post-Humean world we live in: I think it is important, both conceptually and semantically, to distinguish “is” from “ought”.
-This is how we can distinguish freedom as capacity from freedom as virtue, which we will treat next.
+This is how we can distinguish “freedom as capacity” from “freedom as virtue”, which we will treat next.

 Freedom as choosing the good: Freedom as ‘virtue’